ryanquinnnelson/CMU-02718-HW5/README.md

 #### Minimum Coverage
 - Generate a peptide set which covers as many alleles in a single MHC class at least once.
 Order alleles so that the least-covered allele is covered first.
-Order peptides so that each selection has the widest possible allele coverage.
+Order peptides so that the peptide with the possible allele coverage is selected first.

 ```
 for a given design limit D, reference set of alleles A, and pIC50 threshold p_min: